Common ADHD medications may cause psychosis, study finds

 “At the beginning of our study, in 2005, a patient had about a 50-50 chance of getting Adderall or Ritalin.
 There has been a huge increase in Adderall prescriptions over the course of the study to almost four times as many prescriptions for Adderall,” Moran said.

 As the number of students with psychosis grew, Moran decided to look further into the issue.
-What she found was that a common factor among the cases seemed to be amphetamine prescriptions for ADHD, she said.
+What she found was that a common factor among the cases seemed to be amphetamine prescriptions for ADHD.

 To determine whether there really was a higher risk of psychosis associated with amphetamines, Moran and her colleagues turned to two large commercial insurance claims databases, which included more than 5 million patients with a stimulant prescription.